Short-circuit evaluation: Untested second condition leads to unperformed side effect

 Problems with unperformed side effect statements can be easily solved with proper programming style, i.e., not using side effects in boolean statements, as using values with side effects in evaluations tends to generally make the code opaque and error-prone.

 Reduced efficiency due to constraining optimizations

 Short-circuiting can lead to errors in branch prediction on modern central processing units (CPUs), and dramatically reduce performance.
 A notable example is highly optimized ray with axis aligned box intersection code in ray tracing.
 Some compilers can detect such cases and emit faster code, but programming language semantics may constrain such optimizations.

-An example of a compiler unable to optimize for such a case is Java's Hotspot VM as of 2012.
+An example of a compiler unable to optimize for such a case is Java's Hotspot virtual machine (VM) as of 2012.